chinamike65/hugo-tuolesi/content/book3/book3en.md

 Next, throw the whole body on the ground, spread out the body, and pay homage to the Three Jewels of the Guru.

-It is said in the scriptures that after worshiping like this, future generations will obtain the blessing of the throne of the wheel-turning throne a thousand times the number of dust particles on the ground pressed by the body.
+It is said in the scriptures that after saluting like this, future generations will obtain the blessing of the throne of the wheel-turning throne a thousand times the number of dust particles on the ground pressed by the body.

 Therefore, some masters say that if you know that the prostration has these qualities, you will wish your body to be taller and your hands and feet to be longer.